 |OBC candidates: 27% reservation|

 Knowing the JEE Main exam pattern is vital for candidates who want to have a smooth preparation for JEE.
 It helps students develop a clear idea of the marking scheme, distribution of questions, sectional weightage and exam duration.
 There is a new pattern for JEE Main exam.
 There are three papers instead of two.
 Paper 1 is for students aspiring for B.E./B.Tech courses in NITs, IIITs, DTU, and other GFTIs whereas Paper 2A is for B.Arch.
 Paper 2B is for B.Planning courses offered by these institutes.

 Understanding the exam pattern enables candidates to gain a valuable opinion about the whole exam structure.
 Therefore, for better results, students are advised to get a complete overview of the paper pattern and devise a suitable study plan or strategy.

-All the Papers are entirely computer-based online test whereas Paper 2 drawing section is conducted offline in a pen and paper-based mode.
+All the papers are entirely computer-based online tests whereas the Paper-2 drawing section is conducted offline in a pen and paper-based mode.
 The exam duration for all the Papers is 3 hours.